Mihama American Village

 American Village is a hugely popular tourist attraction.
 A short drive off Highway 58, between Camp Foster and Kadena Air Base, and across from Camp Lester, it’s a must-visit for locals and tourists alike.
 But what does it have to offer?
 Rather a lot, as you’re about to discover.

 All that shopping is bound to work up quite an appetite.
-Luckily, there’s a plethora of eateries to satiate!
+Luckily, there are a plethora of eateries to satiate!
 What do you fancy?
 Japanese?
 American?
 Mexican?
 Thai?
 Indian?
 You’re covered.
 It’s all here.
 There are also cafes and dessert places, in case you’re peckish but not ravishing.

 To find a full listing of restaurants we have reviews about in American Village, check out our To Eat Index: By Location.